Where's Your Follow-Through Breaking? — KwanHoward.com

 Before You Answer — Read This.

-Answer every question based on what's actually happening in your operation — not what you wish was happening, not what you're working toward, and not how you performed on your best week.
+Answer every question based on what is actually happening in your team, project, client account, or operation — not what you wish was happening, not what you are working toward, and not how things looked on your best week.
 This diagnostic is only as useful as it is honest.

 Garbage in, garbage out.
-Your team is counting on you to be honest about this.
+The people depending on your follow-through are counting on you to be honest about this.

 Why This Diagnostic Matters (60 Seconds)

 No fluff.
-Just a clear answer on what's actually breaking down — and what to fix first.
+Just a clear answer on where follow-through is breaking — and what to fix first.

 C1